 What you should know about buying beef bones/ribs:

 The important thing to know about beef bones and ribs is that you should always try to buy 100% grass fed and organic beef bones.
 Why?
-Because during its lifetime, a cow’s body will store toxins in bones in order to protect the cow.
+Because during its lifetime, a cow’s body will store toxins in bones.
 When you cook your bones, all those toxins come out and end up in your body.
 This can include things like weed spray the cow ate, heavy metals, insecticides, and more nasty stuff that you definitely don’t want to be eating.
 Here are things to note before deciding where to buy bones for bone broth or where to buy beef shank:

 - One way to ensure that your bones are going to be chemical and toxin-free is to buy certified organic.
 The organic certification requires that there are no chemicals, GMOs, weed sprays, antibiotics, hormones, or insecticides involved.
-However, the organic certification does not guarantee 100% grass fed, so both 100% grass fed and certified organic is a good combination.
+However, the organic certification does not guarantee 100% grass fed, so both 100% grass fed and certified organic is a good combination to look for.

 Ribs are bones, but unlike the soup bones you’ll find below, beef back ribs and short ribs have thin bones with lots of meat attached.
 The meat, when cooked down, is very flavorful and tender but without the strong (though not always bad) “beefy” flavor of the marrow bones (more on those later).
 Short ribs and back ribs are famously good with Texas-style barbecue sauce.